 New Containers

-Wash containers and caps according to FC 1131, omitting the solvent rinse if plastic (polyethylene or polypropylene) containers are being cleaned.
+Wash containers and caps according to FC 1131, omitting the solvent rinse if plastic (PE or PP) containers are being cleaned.

 Cap with FP film or the bottle cap.
 The bottle cap must be composed of the same material as the container and cannot be lined.